splunk/public-o11y-docs/gdi/get-data-in/application/other-languages.rst

 3. Generate spans for your application
 ==================================================

-In your applicatio code, create spans for the operations you want to track.
+In your application code, create spans for the operations you want to track.
 How you create spans differs depending on the target programming language.

 The following examples show how to create spans that have attributes or tags: